My 2023 prayer

 “Ring Out, Wild bells” by Alfred, Lord Tennyson Ring out, wild bells, to the wild sky, The flying cloud, the frosty light: The year is dying in the night;Ring out, wild bells, … Continue reading

-Recently read a column by Giles Coren, a British writer for the London Times, who states he feels like he has been ‘othered’ and wants an apology.
-This writer received … Continue reading
+A recently read column by Giles Coren, a London Times British writer, states he feels like he has been ‘othered’ and wants an apology.
+This writer received an email from … Continue reading

 Many Faces of Love